dotlang/language/README.md

 **Notes**:

-1. Every function must return something which is the last expression in the function body.
+1. Every function must return something which is specified using `return`.
 If it doesn't, compiler marks output type as `nothing` (Example 2).
 2. A function call with union data, means there must be functions defined for all possible types in the union.
 See Call resolution section for more information.
 3. You can define consts using functions (Example 6).
 4. There must be a single space between func and function name.